-Online Orientation Schedule
+D2l Student Orientation Schedule

-Tips for Online Course Success:
+Tips for Online Course Success

 - Paying attention to an online lecture is as important as paying attention in class.
 Taking notes will still be a useful tool in learning and retaining information.
 One of the benefits of online learning is the ability to rewind an audio or video lecture ensuring you will not miss key points.